|

 Is a Personality Disorder Involved?

-to give suggestions here for several types (non means a person affected by another
+suggestions here for several types (non means a person affected by another person

-person with the disorder).
-If your SO is an alcoholic, I encourage you to look
+with the disorder).
+If your SO is an alcoholic, I encourage you to look at the pages

-at the pages that are linked below and scan the characteristics that define
+that are linked below and scan the characteristics that define these personality

 - Non-BP (borderline personality disorder) groups;